Updated: October 2018

 - For more information about keeping your home free of rodents, contact an exterminator or pest control service.
 See your local telephone book.

-- For more information about HPS, call the Massachusetts Department of Public Health, Division of Epidemiology and Immunization at (617) 983-6800 or toll free at 1-800-CDC-INFO or visit the Centers for Disease Control and Prevention website.
+- For more information about HPS, call the Massachusetts Department of Public Health, Division of Epidemiology and Immunization at (617) 983-6800 or call the CDC toll free at 1-800-CDC-INFO or visit the Centers for Disease Control and Prevention website.

 Spanish and Portuguese translations of this fact sheet are available under additional resources.